TCU vs. SMU NCAA Football Odds, Plays and Insights | September 25, 2021

 - These two squads combine to allow 36.8 points per game, 28.7 fewer than this contest's over/under.

-- The average total in Horned Frogs games this season is 46.5, 19 points fewer than Saturday's total of 65.5 .
+- Horned Frogs games have an average total of 46.5 points this season, 19 fewer than Saturday's over/under.

-- The 65.5-point total for this game is 4.8 points below the 70.3 points per game average total in Mustangs games this season.
+- In 2021, games involving the Mustangs have averaged a total of 70.3 points, 4.8 more than the set total in this contest.

 TCU Stats and Trends

-- The Horned Frogs have yet to cover the spread this season when favored by 9.5 points or more.
+- The Horned Frogs have been favored by 9.5 points or more one time this season and have not covered the spread in any of them.

 - The Horned Frogs have two giveaways this season, while the Mustangs have seven takeaways .